jeroomuuu/Forensic-Scanner/README.md

 <img width="1000" height="auto" alt="BigIntro" src="https://github.com/jeroomuuu/Forensic-Scanner/blob/main/Scan_Report_Visual.png" />

-A high-performance, dual-mode (Macro/Micro) Pulsed Fast Thermal Neutron Analysis (PFTNA) simulation engine.

-This system uses OpenMC to fire 14 MeV neutrons into complex 3D CSG geometries (like shielded luggage) tracks subatomic particle collisions, and uses a Non-Negative Least Squares (NNLS) solver to mathematically unmix and identify hidden explosive threats from the resulting gamma-ray spectra.
+###### This system uses OpenMC to fire 14 MeV neutrons into complex 3D CSG geometries (like shielded luggage), tracks subatomic particle collisions, and uses a Non-Negative Least Squares (NNLS) solver to mathematically unmix and identify hidden explosive threats from the resulting gamma-ray spectra.

 ## Installation & Environment Setup

 This project requires a specific scientific Python stack and the official OpenMC physics engine.

 It is highly recommended to deploy this on a Linux machine (Ubuntu) using Conda.